Table of Contents

 Adultery is defined as the consensual sexual intercourse between a married person and a person other than the spouse.
 Adultery is the breaking of the seventh commandment that says, “You shall not commit adultery” (Exodus 20:14).
-This command encompass not only adultery but fornication and impurity of every type in act, word, and thought (Matthew 5:27, 28).
+This command encompass not only adultery but impurity of every type in act, word, and thought (Matthew 5:27, 28).

 The Lord forgives any sin (including adultery) when the sinner confesses his sin and forsake it.
 The Bible says, “If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness” (1 John 1:9).
 The gracious love of God accepts the repentant sinner, the confessed sin is wiped away, and the sinner gets justified before the Lord covered with the perfect blood of Christ (Colossians 3:3, 9, 10).